We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Panic attacks can be sudden and overpowering.
 Knowing what to do when they arise can reduce their severity or help stop them.

-Panic attacks are relatively common, with one article stating that around 13% of people will experience one in their lifetime.
+Panic attacks are relatively common, with one article stating that

 People cannot always predict when a panic attack is going to arise, but making a plan of what to do for when they do occur can help a person feel more in control and make panic attacks easier to manage.

 This article will look at ways to stop a panic attack, along with some general methods for reducing anxiety.
 It will also look at how to help when someone else is having a panic attack.

 Panic attacks can create various physical and emotional symptoms.

 - intense, repetitive worrying

 The sections below will look at 13 methods that people can use to help regain control and reduce the symptoms of a panic attack.

 During a panic attack, it can help to remember that these feelings will pass and cause no physical harm, however scary it feels at the time.